Sort By Column Design pattern

 Usage

-• Use when there are many rows in the table (above 10), which makes it hard to single out one row and its relation to other rows
+• Use when there are many rows in table (above 10), and it is difficult to single out one row and its relation to other rows

 • Use when you want to be able to compare rows in a table – for instance numbers.